-Below are the four Paper Craft Techniques – Paper Tearing that I use most to tear my TGF images.
+Below are the four Paper Craft Techniques – Paper Tearing that I use most to tear paper printed with TGF images.
 If you follow my Mixed Media and Junk Journal adventures, you know that I prefer to tear my images rather than cut them.
 I have eye-hand coordination issues with scissors.
 TEE HEE!
 I love the soft edges that tearing produces along with the aged, rustic look that enhances my artwork.
 I will sprinkle tips and tricks throughout.
 Here we go:

-Simple Torn Edge Paper
+1) Simple Torn Edge Paper:

-Rugged Torn Edge Paper
+2) Rugged Torn Edge Paper:

 This tear reveals the underlying paper color at the edges.
 To create a rugged torn edge, hold the paper with the image side up and pull the paper toward you.
 TIP: For more interest, you can stop and start as you tear.
 This works best on small pieces of paper.

-Ruler Torn Edge Paper
+3) Ruler Torn Edge Paper:

 This tear produces smooth and straight edges with a little texture.
 Fold the paper with the image out.
 Run a slightly damp sponge (not too much water please) along the edge.
 Fold the edge in the opposite direction (the back of the paper will be out) and repeat the sponge along the edge.
 To create this torn edge, place the paper with the image side up on your table.
 Place a metal ruler along the wet tear line.
 Hold it firmly in place with one hand, and tear the paper up toward you with the other hand.
 TIP: Try to tear in one motion without stopping.
 It takes a few tries to get the feel of how much pressure to use.
 This works really well on large pieces of paper.

-Tear Guide Torn Edge Paper
+4) Tear Guide Torn Edge Paper:

-Below are the two Collages I created using the Paper Tearing Techniques above.
-They are the focal point of my Spring mantle.
-Can you see which technique I used on each image in the close up photos?
+Below is the Collage that I created using the Paper Tearing Techniques above.
+It is the focal point of my Spring mantle.
+Can you see which technique I used in the close up photo?